gezalore/designbench/docs/source/advanced.rst

 =======================

-This section contains some advance usage examples that shows you how you can use designbench to gather data about some scenarios.
+This section contains some advance usage examples that shows you how you can use RTLMeter to gather data about some scenarios.

 Evaluating the effect of processor affinity
 -------------------------------------------